-The COVID-19 pandemic continues to cause uncertainty in the UK and across the world.
-Spence is working proactively to maintain a high level of service to our clients while ensuring that we provide a safe and healthy environment in which our colleagues can operate effectively.
+The Covid-19 pandemic continues to cause uncertainty in the UK and across the world.
+Spence continues to work proactively to maintain a high level of service to our clients while ensuring that we provide a safe and healthy environment in which our colleagues can operate effectively.

 We are proud of how we have coped with the challenges of the pandemic so far, however we are not complacent.
 We would like to reassure you that Spence continues to actively monitor the changing circumstances caused by the pandemic and is taking steps to reduce and mitigate the risks to our service, clients and colleagues.

-Apart from a very small number of colleagues working in our Belfast office to deal with our critical mail, everyone at Spence has been working at home since 16 March 2020.
+Apart from a very small number of colleagues working in our Belfast office to deal with our critical mail, everyone at Spence continues to work from home.
 Our systems and processes are working well, and our services have not been affected.
 Our current operating configuration has proved stable and can remain in place for an indefinite period.

 Our continued planning in response to the COVID-19 Pandemic